What is a Natural Sciences Manager?

 What is the workplace of a Natural Sciences Manager like?

 Laboratories and offices are the two places that natural sciences managers are most likely going to spend their working hours.
-If the manager works in a lab, it will most likely be similar to the workplace of research scientists.
-If managers work in offices, they most likely work for a company focusing mainly on product development, writing reports and supervising their subordinates.
+If they work in a lab, it will most likely be similar to the workplace of research scientists.
+If they work in offices, they most likely work for a company focusing mainly on product development, and spend their days writing reports and supervising their subordinates.

 Natural sciences managers work full time, with a schedule of at least 40 hours per week.
 Depending on the deadlines of their various projects, workweeks may be much longer.
 This is a workplace that often carries quite a bit of pressure from higher management to meet deadlines.
-These deadlines can occur after a very short period of time depending on the budget for each individual project or company, and the quality of work is expected to be very high.
+Regardless of short deadlines, the quality of work is expected to be very high.

 Natural Sciences Managers are also known as: